w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

+{% include_cached blockquote.html class="pull alt-2 right" content="<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>" source="Shadi Abou-Zahra,<br>Course Project Manager" %}

+Accessibility is essential for individuals and organizations that want to create high-quality products – and not exclude people from using their products and services.

 The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides a strong foundation for making websites, apps, and other digital technology:

 -  work well for people with disabilities